Lauragra/LauragraRepo0317235153/LauragraDocset0317235153/excel/excel-add-ins-worksheets.md

 ### Get the first worksheet

-The following code sample gets a reference to the first worksheet in a workbook.
+The following code sample gets the first worksheet in the workbook, loads its **name** property, and writes a message to the console.

 ```js
 Excel.run(function (context) {